Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Upper limits on LSV parameters and photon mass

-Despite one century of painstaking efforts, we still deal with estimates close to the first estimated value \cite{debroglie-1923}.
-We consider all explorations below $10^{-53}$ kg worth of a scrupulous analysis.
-The lowest value for any mass is dictated by Heisenberg's principle $m \geq \hbar/\Delta t c^2$, and gives $1.3\times 10^{-69}$ kg, where $\Delta t$ is the supposed age of the Universe \cite{capozziello-benetti-spallicci-2020, spallicci-benetti-capozziello-2022}.
-Table \ref{state-of-the-art} details and comments photon mass upper limits.
-We now focus on the model based upper limits equal and beyond $10^{-54}$ kg.
+Despite one century of painstaking efforts, we still deal with estimates close to the first value \cite{debroglie-1923}.
+We consider all explorations around and below $10^{-51}$ kg threshold worth of a scrupulous analysis.
+In the Appendix (\ref{upper}), the Table III \ref{state-of-the-art} and Fig. \ref{fig8}, list and display along the years, photon mass upper limits equal and beyond $10^{-50}$ kg.
+They include the Particle Data Group (PDG) official value of $2\times 10^{-54}$ kg \cite{Ryutov-2007,Workman-etal-2022} and other model-dependent results, some newer than those in the reviews \cite{tulugi05,acciolynetoscatena2010a,scharffgoldhaber-nieto-2010,spqigiro11}.